JetBrains/teamcity-unity-plugin/README.md

 This [TeamCity build feature](https://confluence.jetbrains.com/display/TCDL/Adding+Build+Features) allows to **automatically activate and return Unity Editor license** before build start and after build completion.

-Also it allows to configure **Unity cache server** address in one place to use this setting within Unity build steps.
+Additionally, it allows you to configure the address for the assets caching proxy, which can be either the [Cache server][cache-server] or the [Unity accelerator][unity-accelerator].
+The appropriate arguments will be used based on the asset pipeline version used in the project.

 # Download